2012 Top Solar "Module" Manufacturers Worldwide

 In 2011, Total, France's huge oil and gas company, and SunPower announced a deal where Total bought 60% of SunPower stock through a tender offer.
 The price was $23.25 per share which was approximately a 50% premium over the price prior to the announcement.
 In addition Total has made available $1 billion in credit to SunPower.
 SunPower continues to operate under its current management.
 The deal will cost Total $2.3 billion altogether.
 The $1 billion credit arrangement is extremely important to SunPower in financing large projects.
 The cost and availability of capital is very important in order to win large projects as most are hard pressed for financing.

-Power-One is a public company with 2012 annual sales of $1.02 billion.
+Power-One was a public company with 2012 annual sales of $1.02 billion.
+It was purchased by Swiss ABB during 2013 (see below).
 The company has two business units - Renewable Energy which is about two thirds of the company and the Power unit which focuses on digital power in the data center arena.
 We shall be addressing only the renewable business unit as that is by far the fastest growing sector.

 The Renewable Energy unit supplies inverters to both the wind and solar sectors.
 Power-One has gone from 9th place with 3% solar inverter world market share in 2008 to 2nd place with 15% in 2012 according to IMS Research.
 During 2012 Power-One shipped an impressive 3.6 GW of product.
 At the end of 2011, Power-One had zero debt and has maintained that throughout 2012.
 Power-One has headquarters in Camarillo, California and production facilities in Camarillo, Ontario Canada, Italy, Slovakia, China and a new one in Phoenix, Arizona.